-- There are two parts inside the epoxy set, which you need to mix together for minimum two minutes by using wooden stick.
-Mix the materials and add the smooth sawdust that has similar consistency as talcum powder.
-The sawdust must ne added until the epoxy forms thick paste.
+- There are two parts inside the epoxy set, which you need to mix for a minimum of two minutes by using a wooden stick.
+Mix the materials and add the smooth sawdust that has a similar consistency as talcum powder.
+The sawdust must be added until the epoxy forms a thick paste.
 Your product will be easier to sand when it dries if it contains enough sawdust.

 - Using a putty knife from plastic, start to apply the mixture of epoxy into the holes.
 Push and scrape its excess from your wooden surface.

-- The next step on how to fill large holes in wood is to let the mixture sit for the amount of time that’s recommended by manufacturer.
+- The next step on how to fill large holes in wood is to let the mixture sit for the amount of time that the manufacturer recommends.

 - Using 80-grit sandpaper, start to sand the surface once it dries out to smooth out the result.
 Then use 120-grit sandpaper, and sand the surrounding wood to blend the repaired holes.

-The steps on how to fill large holes in wood floor are pretty much similar with the wood furniture.
-Epoxy is really great to repair cracks between the floors.
-It also won’t give stain, even if it’s a common quality to find in various wood filler, as long as you choose a matching epoxy color with your finished wood floor.
+The steps on how to fill large holes in the wood floor are pretty much similar to the wood furniture.
+Epoxy is really great for repairing cracks between the floors.
+It also won’t give stain, even if it’s a common quality to find in the various wood fillers, as long as you choose a matching epoxy color with your finished wood floor.

-To get the color matches perfectly with your existing wood, you can purchase clear epoxy from the hardware store in your local area.
-Clear epoxy gives glossy finishing so if you don’t want it to looks shiny, cover with floor finishing in a single layer.
+To get the color to match perfectly with your existing wood, you can purchase clear epoxy from the hardware store in your local area.
+Clear epoxy gives glossy finishing, so if you don’t want it to looks shiny, cover with floor finishing in a single layer.

-The easy tutorial of how to fill large holes in wood using epoxy above might be able to help you done this project in simpler and faster way.
+The easy tutorial of how to fill large holes in wood using epoxy above might help you done this project in a simpler and faster way.